skx/docker-api-gateway/README.md

 You'll notice in both cases that the request made to the docker-container will have the image-name prefix stripped off it.

+## Command-Line Flags

+The following flags are supported:

+* `-template-file`
+  * The name of the template file to read to generate the output.
+Default `haproxy.tmpl`.
+* `-output-file`
+   * The name of the haproxy configuration file to generate.
+Default `/etc/haproxy/haproxy.cfg`
+* `-reload-cmd`
+   * The command to execute when the output file has been written.
+Default `/bin/systemctl reload haproxy.service`.

 ## Possible Enhancements?

 The most obvious way to change/improve this project is to switch from